-Site 1 is located in a section of Ebright Creek that was enhanced in 2012 and the macroinvertebrate community may not have fully recovered from the streambed disturbance that was part of the 2012 enhancement project.
+Site 1 is located in a section of Ebright Creek that was enhanced in 2012.
+The macroinvertebrate community may not have fully recovered from the streambed disturbance that was part of the enhancement project.
 Sites 2 to 4 are located in relatively undisturbed sections of Ebright Creek.

-Macroinvertebrate samples collected in Ebright Creek by King County Ambient Monitoring Program in 2014 at a site located in the same enhanced reach but approximately 150 m (492 feet) downstream of Site 1 had the same B-IBI score as Site 1 (26).
+Macroinvertebrate samples were also collected in Ebright Creek by King County Ambient Monitoring Program in 2015 and 2016.
+Their collection site was located in the same enhanced reach, but approximately 150 m (492 feet) downstream of Site 1.
+In 2016, King County had a similar "poor" B-IBI score (26) as Site 1.